zorlack/turntable-traction-drive/ASSEMBLY.md

 A Complete Bill Of Materials is available here: [Bill Of Materials](BOM.md)

+## Note to Makers

+By following these instructions and building this machine you will be creating a powerful piece of machinery which will last a long time.
+Pause to consider both the longevity of the machine and how that may impact your continuing liability.

+:warning: **Before Proceeding, make sure you have read and understood the [SAFETY](SAFETY.md) section of the documentation.**

+:warning: **Before Proceeding, make sure you have read and understood the [Limitations](SAFETY.md#Limitations) section of the documentation.**

 ## Sourcing The Motor

 The motor, and gearbox can be the most difficult parts to source.
 If you try to match precisely what I have used you will end up paying top-dollar.
 A more economical way to source the powertrain is to go on ebay and look for a used parts.
 Here are the important parameters: